TNowalk/my-next-project-course/milestone-3.md

 }
 ```

-Not that we don't do this when looking up all the projects, this would probably cause a performance hit when pulling down larger datasets.
-The `populate` method would be more idea for looking up single entities.
+> Note that we don't do this when looking up all the projects (`/api/projects/`).
+Doing so would most likely cause a performance hit when pulling down larger datasets.
+The `populate` method would be more ideal for looking up single entities.

 ### Conclusion